How Water Contamination is Caused

-In 2016, the village of Hoosick Falls, New York discovered high levels of the cancer-causing compounds in its public drinking water supply and private drinking water wells.
-According to the EPA, a person’s exposure level to PFAS, including PFOA and PFOS, in drinking water should not exceed 70 parts per trillion in a lifetime.
+In 2016, the village of Hoosick Falls, New York, discovered high levels of the cancer-causing compounds in its public drinking water supply and private drinking water wells.
+According to the U.S. Environmental Protection Agency, a person’s exposure level to PFAS, including PFOA and PFOS, in drinking water should not exceed 70 parts per trillion in a lifetime.
 In Hoosick Falls, some samples detected PFOA levels at 130,000 parts per trillion.

 The state of New York has accused two local companies, Saint-Gobain Performance Plastics and Honeywell International, of causing the pollution.
 Saint-Gobain Performance Plastics was also implicated in a PFOA drinking water contamination near the company’s factory in Merrimack, New Hampshire.

 Health Complications of Contaminated Water

 Contaminated water can cause considerable health problems, ranging from gastrointestinal illnesses to neurological problems to cancer.

 In the case of pathogens that cause waterborne disease, the effects are usually noticed rapidly.
 A person who drinks water containing bacteria or a virus will often develop diarrhea, nausea, vomiting and other acute gastrointestinal symptoms.
 In severe cases, these symptoms can lead to dehydration and death.